GM Quader

-Ghulam Muhammad Quader (born 24 February 1948), better known as GM Quader, is a Bangladeshi politician and the 2nd chairman of Jatiya Party and was the Opposition Leader of Bangladesh Parliament.
+Ghulam Muhammad Quader (born 24 February 1948) is a Bangladeshi politician and the 2nd chairman of Jatiya Party and was the Opposition Leader of Bangladesh Parliament.
 He is a former Jatiya Sangsad member from the Lalmonirhat-3 constituency.
 He served as the Minister of Commerce and Minister of Civil Aviation and Tourism from 2009 to 2014.

 Early life and family

 Quader was born on 24 February 1948 to a Bengali Muslim family of Rangpur City with roots in Dinhata.
 His parents were Mokbul Hossain and Majida Khatun.
 Mokbul was a lawyer and served as a minister of the erstwhile Maharaja of Cooch Behar.
 Quader had eight siblings including the former President of Bangladesh Hussain Muhammad Ershad, banker Mozammel Hossain Lalu and Merina Rahman.
 He is married to Sharifa Quader.

 Education

 Quader completed his SSC and HSC from Rangpur Zilla School and Rangpur Carmichael College.
 He obtained his BSc in mechanical engineering from Bangladesh University of Engineering and Technology (BUET) in 1969.